istrib/typescript-json-schema-watch/README.md

-This is a simple wrapper around the excellent https://github.com/YousefED/typescript-json-schema The primary purpose of this tool is to use TypeScript interfaces as a mean to specify schema for RESTful API.
+This is a simple wrapper around the excellent https://github.com/YousefED/typescript-json-schema The primary purpose of this tool is to use TypeScript interfaces as schema specification for RESTful API messages.

 Example of this CLI: